leewc/apollo-academia-umn/homework/hwk_04/grading_output_part_1.md

-Below are the results of the initial grading for homework 4, part 1.
+Below are the results of the grading for homework 4, part 1.

-The TAs will shortly double check the cases in which a very low score was reported.
-Thus, if your score is very low and you feel you at least nearly completed the work, please wait for this manual check to be completed.

-After this manual process has finished, these lines will be removed and the word "initial" from the first line will be removed.
-If at that point, there is a grading concern that needs addressing please email **csci2041@cs.umn.edu** with your question or request.

 ## Scores from homework hwk_04_part_1.ml.